kata198/popLines/README.md

 Modes
 -----

+For all actions which provide a line number, the numbers are 1-origin (first line is "1", second is "2").

 The followings modes and their associated command name are given:

 **Head** - popHead \[numLines\] \[filename\] - Removes "numLines" from the top of provided "filename", and prints them on stdout.